If you practice yoga regularly, you should probably know that cleaning your yoga mat is incredibly important.

 Did you know?
 Bacteria thrive and develop in the warm, moist conditions that yoga induces.
 Practicing yoga on a dirty mat is unhygienic and may lead to further problems.

-You now have the recipe and instructions for the DIY yoga mat cleaner, but there are a few more things you should consider to ensure that your yoga mat stays clean.
+Now that you have the recipe and instructions for the DIY yoga mat cleaner, there are a few more important things I would like to share with you to ensure that your yoga mat stays clean.

-When you roll your yoga mat, the floor- or back side, which isn’t really the cleanest part of the yoga mat, directly touches the front side of the mat. (see picture above) Therefore, it might be a good idea to consider cleaning your yoga mat right before you practice, after you roll it out, and not after you finish practicing, to ensure that the front side is clean when you practice.
+When you roll your yoga mat, the floor- or back side of the mat (a.k.a. the dirty side), directly touches the front side of the mat (a.k.a. the clean side). (see picture above) Therefore, it might be a good idea to consider cleaning your yoga mat after you roll it out, right before you practice, and not (only) after you finish practicing, to ensure that the front side is clean while you’re actually practicing.

 OR: an alternative option to rolling your yoga mat would be that you fold it in half repeatedly (see picture below) so that the front side of the mat does not touch the floor side of the mat.

-A high-quality yoga mat like Manduka Pro, Manduka ProLite, or Manduka eKo will prevent absorption into the mat due to its closed-cell surface, which makes it much easier to maintain the mat clean in the long run.
-Unlike other yoga mats, these mats do not require machine-washing and will not break down quickly.
-If you want to develop a lifelong commitment to yoga, you should consider buying a Manduka mat!
+A high-quality yoga mat like Manduka Pro, Manduka ProLite, or Manduka eKo prevents absorption into the mat due to its closed-cell surface, which makes it much easier to maintain the mat clean in the long run.
+Unlike other yoga mats, these mats do NOT require machine-washing and will not break down quickly.
+If you don’t want to worry much about the health of your yoga mat, you should consider buying a Manduka mat!

 Making your own yoga mat cleaner is a safe, budget-friendly, and low-waste way to clean your yoga mat.
 Remember to clean the mat regularly and keep in mind the effective cleaning practices I shared above.

 Would love to hear your thoughts and questions in the comments below!